Putting All the Strategies Of Step by Step Guide to Social Media Marketing Together

 Your mission is to determine the following:

-On which platforms is your audience most likely to congregate?
-(This is where you compare your audience demographics with the information about the platforms.)
+On which social media platforms is your audience most likely to congregate?
+(This is where you compare your audience demographics with the information about the social media platforms.)

-Of the platforms where your audience congregates, which platforms will help you best achieve your goals?
-(This is where you look at how the platform works, and whether it is best designed for branding, driving traffic and so on.)
+Of the social media platforms where your audience congregates, which social media platforms will help you best achieve your goals?
+(This is where you look at how the social media platforms works, and whether it is best designed for branding, driving traffic and so on.)

-Remember, you’re just going to select perhaps two platforms, and focus on those two platforms for starters.
+Remember, you’re just going to select perhaps two social media platforms, and focus on those two social media platforms for starters.

 Check for details: Where Is Your Audience Being Social?

-Next, you’re going to decide what types of tools you want to use.
+Next, you’re going to decide what types of social media management tools you want to use.
 You’ll want to take some time to figure out what your needs are regarding content creation, design, automation, tracking and so on.

-Then spend time going through the links provided in this guide to determine the best tools for your needs.
+Then spend time going through the links provided in this guide to determine the best social media management tools for your needs.
 It’s a good idea to select your weapons early on for these two reasons:

 You can start using them immediately so that you can get your social media strategy off to a good start.

-It’s often easier and saves time to set up the tools at the same time as you set up your social media accounts.
+It’s often easier and saves time to set up the social media management tools at the same time as you set up your social media accounts.

-Check the link for tools: Try Social Media Marketing Tools List For Experience And Benefit
+Check the link for social media management tools: Try social media management tools List For Experience And Benefit

-Next, you need to create your content plan.
+Next, you need to create your social media content plan.
 There are two parts of this method to consider:

-Part 1: The kind of content you’ll create and post.
+Part 1: The kind of social media content you’ll create and post.

 Let’s look at these issues separately

-Part 1: What kind of content will you post?
+Part 1: What kind of social media content will you post?

 Figure out what your market wants.
 Your market research will help you determine this.
 Analyze other peoples’ social media content to determine what sort of content (both the topic and the format) seem to be the most popular in your niche.

-Understand that certain types of content get better engagement.
+Understand that certain types of social media content get better engagement.
 Earlier you learned that graphics do better than text, and videos often do better than both graphics and text.
-You also learned about the ideal length of content.
+You also learned about the ideal length of social media content.
 You’ll need to test these things out for yourself.

-In addition to choosing the type of content that’s most likely to get a good response, you also need to create content that supports both your primary and secondary goals.
+In addition to choosing the type of social media content that’s most likely to get a good response, you also need to create social media content that supports both your primary and secondary goals.

 Let me give you an example…